lyqht/deepl-translate-github-action/README.md

 ## Demo

-For a demo, refer to this repository [deepl-demo](https://github.com/lyqht/deepl-demo).
+For a demo, refer to Example 1 in this repository [deepl-demo](https://github.com/lyqht/deepl-demo).